 Our respiratory therapists are also certified asthma educators who teach our patients and families about the condition, including triggers, how asthma affects the body and the medications required to treat symptoms and manage the condition at home.

-Nemours Children’s Clinic, Pensacola provides a wide range of support services for your child and family, including:
+Nemours Children’s Specialty Care, Pensacola provides a wide range of support services for your child and family, including:

 An important part of the asthma program in Pensacola is to reduce the number of children living with undiagnosed asthma, which is why we’re out in the communities we serve, building asthma awareness and sharing our expertise with area hospitals and asthma centers so their pediatric patients can benefit from what we know.
 The Nemours Center for Asthma Research & Treatment (CART) in Florida makes a difference in children’s lives, even those who never enter our doors.